build-on-aws/content/tutorials/eks-cluster-load-balancer-ipv4/index.md

 In the intricate field of networking, managing access to applications within a Kubernetes cluster presents a multifaceted challenge.
 The AWS Load Balancer Controller (LBC) is essential, facilitating the direction of traffic to your applications through IPv4, the protocol predominantly utilized for internet traffic.
 This guide focuses on IPv4 within a Kubernetes cluster, employing AWS LBC to supervise external traffic.
 It emphasizes Ingress Group, a function that consolidates multiple Ingress resources into one Application Load Balancer (ALB), augmenting both effectiveness and ALB utilization.
 Whether working with nimble microservices or sturdy systems, this manual provides sequential instructions for seamless traffic navigation.
 With AWS LBC, the complexities of traffic control are significantly reduced, enabling you to focus on your application, as AWS LBC manages the routing.
 As traffic evolves, AWS LBC adjusts, ensuring continuous access to your application.

 Building on the Amazon EKS cluster from **part 1** of our series, this tutorial dives into setting up the AWS Load Balancer Controller (LBC).
 Included in the cluster configuration for the previous tutorial is the IAM Role for Service Account (IRSA) for the AWS LBC and the OpenID Connect (OIDC) endpoint.
 For part one of this series, see [Building an Amazon EKS Cluster Preconfigured to Run High Traffic Microservices](/tutorials/eks-cluster-high-traffic).
-Alternatively, to setup an existing cluster with the components required for this tutorial, use the instructions in [Create an IAM OpenID Connect (OIDC) endpoint](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html?sc_channel=el&sc_campaign=appswave&sc_content=eks-cluster-load-balancer-ipv4&sc_geo=mult&sc_country=mult&sc_outcome=acq) and [Create an IAM Role for Service Account (IRSA)](https://docs.aws.amazon.com/eks/latest/userguide/aws-load-balancer-controller.html?sc_channel=el&sc_campaign=appswave&sc_content=eks-cluster-load-balancer-ipv4&sc_geo=mult&sc_country=mult&sc_outcome=acq) in EKS official documentation.
+Alternatively, to set up an existing cluster with the components required for this tutorial, use the instructions in [Create an IAM OpenID Connect (OIDC) endpoint](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html?sc_channel=el&sc_campaign=appswave&sc_content=eks-cluster-load-balancer-ipv4&sc_geo=mult&sc_country=mult&sc_outcome=acq) and [Create an IAM Role for Service Account (IRSA)](https://docs.aws.amazon.com/eks/latest/userguide/aws-load-balancer-controller.html?sc_channel=el&sc_campaign=appswave&sc_content=eks-cluster-load-balancer-ipv4&sc_geo=mult&sc_country=mult&sc_outcome=acq) in EKS official documentation.

 In this tutorial, you will set up the AWS Load Balancer Controller (LBC) on your IPv4-enabled Amazon EKS cluster, deploy a sample application to it, and create an Ingress Group to group applications together under a single Application Load Balancer (ALB) instance.